lhotse-speech/lhotse/docs/getting-started.rst

 We have example recipes showing how to prepare data and load it in Python as a PyTorch ``Dataset``.
 They are located in the ``examples`` directory.

-A short snippet to show how Lhotse can make audio data prepartion quick and easy:
+A short snippet to show how Lhotse can make audio data preparation quick and easy:

 .. code-block::